-Met Police: Undercover affair detective would not have been sacked
+Met Police: Detective would not have lost job over undercover relationship

 - Published

-A Met Police officer who had a sexual relationship with a female activist while undercover would have kept his job if he had not already been sacked in 2018 and was still a serving officer, a tribunal has ruled.
+A Metropolitan Police officer who had a sexual relationship with a female activist while undercover would have kept his job if he had not already been sacked in 2018 and was still a serving officer, a tribunal has ruled.

 Then-Det Con James Boyling infiltrated the environmental activist group Reclaim the Streets in 1997.